Why a GaGa Bracket?

 One set of eight brackets required per GaGa Pit

-Designed for use with 6" wide boards (preferably 2" by 6" pressure treated lumber)
+For a 24" tall GaGa Pit, use four 6" wide boards per side (preferably 2" by 6" pressure treated lumber)

 Solid, one piece aluminum construction

 Does not require painting, but can be painted